synarete/silofs/man/silofs.1.rst

 ===========

-**silofs** *("stored in large objects file-system")* is a user-space file-system which is designed for storing and archiving large volumes of data as encrypted blobs.
-Normal users can use silofs to create an isolated storage area, with its own private key, and mount it on local host.
-Once mounted, users may manipulate their data as they would do with any other POSIX file-system, while the actual data and meta-data is transparently encrypted and stored within local repository.

-**silofs** repository is implemented using regular local files, but their content is opaque to any process which does not know their encryption key.
-Thus, common utilities such as **rsync** or **rclone** may be used to backup or archive the content of the repository, yet without compromising the user's data integrity.
+**silofs** *("stored in large objects file-system")* is a user-space file-system for storing large volumes of data as encrypted blobs.
+It allows normal users to create an isolated storage area, with its own private key, and mount it on local host.
+Once mounted, the users may manipulate their data as they would do with any other POSIX file-system, while the actual data and meta-data are transparently encrypted and stored within a local repository as opaque blobs.
+Any other process or user can not view the content of those blobs, even though it may access them as regular files.
+This model allows common Linux utilities such as  **rsync** and **rclone** to backup or archive the content of the repository remotely, yet without compromising the underlying user's data integrity.

-**silofs** is implemented using Linux's FUSE bridge, and as such it trades performance with functionality and ease of use.
-It is mainly designed to serve those who wish to easily archive their data into external cloud storage.
-It does not intend to compete with kernel-based file-systems in performance, or serve as yet another backup solutions.
-See [Why Silofs?](#why-silofs) for more details.

 OPTIONS